hatkiet/Project_4/README.md

 [2] Machine Learning: Supervised learning and Deep Learning

-[3] Visualizations will be made with HTML DropDown Menu and a story.
+[3] Visualizations will be made with Tableau, Matplotlib, MissingNo, tensorflow, and Pandas.

-### Group Members and tasks each will do:
+### Group Members(Alphabetical): Fara Naghavi, Harrison Lee, Kiet Hoang, Mia Hursh

-All members look for datasets, query data, extract, transform and load (ETL) to Jupyter Notebook, and then perform visualization, and machine learning modeling.
+All members contributed equally and preforming all tasks delegated.

 ## TECHNICAL STEPS: